rodneyallanprice/cloud-semaphore/README.md

     secure (boolean)
         Does the server support ssl.
 This service should never run on an unprotected connection.
-API keys are pass in the headers an must be be protected.
+API keys are passed in the headers and must be protected.

     apiKey (string)
         The string this instance will use to authenticate to the semaphore server.
-        Giving each client instance a unique key is helpful when debuging applications that do not release the semaphore quickly and correctly.
+        Giving each client instance a unique key is helpful when debugging applications that do not release the semaphore quickly and correctly.

 #### Return value
     NA

 ## observeSemaphore()
-    This function is valuable to see the current state of any semaphore and the the requests waiting for it.
+    This function is valuable to see the current state of any semaphore and the requests waiting for it.

 #### Syntax